vishnukumarkvs/notes/ccna.md

 - Hub is dumb.
 Its a multi port repeater
 - Whatever data is sent by a device, its replicated and flodded to all connected devices
 - Still collisions will occur
-- Its a phhysical star, but is a logical bus topology
+- Its a physical star, but is a logical bus topology
+- Single

 Switch
 - Anyone can talk at any time.
 Full duplex
 -